Deploying portfolio website using Pelican and Github Pages, Under 10 minutes.

 Tue 19 August 2025

-This article provides a step-by-step walkthrough on how to deploy a portfolio website using the Pelican static site generator and GitHub Pages.
-We’ll cover the entire process, from configuration to final publication, allowing you to get your site live in under 10 minutes.
+This article provides a step-by-step walkthrough on how to deploy a personal portfolio website using the Pelican, a static site generator and GitHub Pages.

 If you’re an expert in your niche and want to start a blog, using a static site generator is a highly efficient method.
+A static site generator generates all webpages beforehand, and hence you do not need to generate these pages dynamically.
 We will cover how to build your site the old-school way, giving you full control over your content and platform.

 Roadmap

+Since, I work in python, I chose to go with Pelican to build my website.
 Pelican is a static site generator written in Python.
 It lets you write your content in Markdown or reStructuredText, then generates a fast, lightweight HTML website.
+Furthermore, we will use github which will provide:

 To get started, you’ll need two main prerequisites, which many people already have: a GitHub account and Python installed on your system.